Oven Roasted Broccoli

 It will stay green and earthy, with just enough crunch to make your kids (or picky adults) take notice!

-Perfect Roasted Broccoli
+Oven Roasted Broccoli Recipe

 - Preheat the oven to 450 degrees F. Line a large rimmed baking sheet with parchment paper.

 - Trim the broccoli into small bite-size florets.
 Pile the florets onto the baking sheet.
-Drizzle the oil over the top, then sprinkle with 1/4 garlic powder, 3/4 teaspoon salt, 1/2 teaspoon cracked black pepper.
+Drizzle the oil over the top, then sprinkle with 1/4 teaspoon garlic powder, 3/4 teaspoon salt, 1/2 teaspoon cracked black pepper.
 Toss to coat well.

 - Spread the broccoli in a single layer over the baking sheet.
-Roast in oven for approximately 15 minutes, until the edges are slightly charred and crispy.
+Roast in the oven for approximately 15 minutes, until the edges are slightly charred and crispy.
 Serve immediately.